Horseback Riding at Bar W Guest Ranch

 Take advantage of our advanced and diverse equestrian program!

 At the Bar W Guest Ranch, horses are central to the ranch experience and our riding program is the ranch’s main attraction.
 Our knowledgeable wranglers, the assorted terrain, and our large herd of good mountain horses make riding at the Bar W exceptional.

-From our home at the base of Spencer Mountain, we offer outstanding horseback riding in the mountainous Montana terrain surrounding the ranch, not to mention the thousands of acres the ranch has access to at other locations.
-You’ll ride in places with names like Sunday Creek, Lake Koocanusa, and the Kootenai National Forest.
+From our home at the base of Spencer Mountain, we offer outstanding horseback riding in the mountainous Montana terrain surrounding the ranch, not to mention the thousands of acres the ranch has access to at other locations, depending on the riding package you selected.

 Riding Guidelines at the Bar W

 Horses come in varying sizes, as do riders.
 Each horse can reasonably carry a limited weight without becoming injured or sore.
 Your athletic ability and riding experience, as well as the speed, length, and terrain of the ride, will influence the stress you place on a horse as you ride.
 It also affects your ability to ride safely.

 Riders need to be in good physical shape relative to their age.
 Riders also need to realize that some of our rides may be too challenging.
 Please trust our professionalism and experience to help you make that decision.
 Older riders will need to consider that although they were great riders or equestrians at a younger age, time takes its toll, and they may need to manage their expectations and limitations.